Niger’s junta isn’t backing down, and a regional force prepares to intervene. Here’s what to expect

 Nnamdi Obasi, a senior adviser with the International Crisis Group, warned that a military intervention “could also deteriorate into a conflict by proxy between forces outside Africa, between those supporting the restoration of democracy and those supporting the junta, which has taken a strong anti-Western stance.”

-On one end is Niger’s longtime strategic allies the United States and France.
-On the other is Russia and its private military contractor, Wagner, which have been hailed as allies by the military regimes of Mali and Burkina Faso.
+On one side are Niger’s longtime strategic allies the United States and France.
+On the other are Russia and its private military contractor, Wagner, which have been hailed as allies by the military regimes of Mali and Burkina Faso.

 CONSEQUENCES IN NIGER

-There are fears that any battle in the event of a military intervention by ECOWAS will not be limited to Niger’s capital, Niamey.
+There are fears that any battle in the event of a military intervention by ECOWAS will not be limited to Niger’s capital.

 “I fear the junta would gladly use its own people as cannon fodder or human shields, and ECOWAS militaries don’t have a good record when it comes to avoiding collateral damage,” said James Barnett, a researcher specializing in West Africa at Hudson Institute.